 13. Book code

 If you and your child have the same book, you can send codes that involve words in the book.
 Decide on a message and then look for the words in the book.
-Then, on a strip of paper, write the page number, line number, and word number.
+Then, on a strip of paper, write the page number, line number, and word number as clues that your child needs to decipher.

 This code requires much precision to decode, and both the books must be from the same publication and edition.